Quanatee/gfycaffeine/README.md

 Once your medias have been uploaded, click on **Gfycaffeine** again and it will convert the generated links (that go to a viewing page) to direct .mp4 that you can right click and save, or whatever.

-It produces two types of links, zippy and fat.
-Zippy being a smaller file, fat being a large obese garfield cat.
-Either one may not work depending the quality of your upload.

 ### What if I want .webm?